Are You Ever Too Old To Be Thinking About Sex?

 I continue to be amazed and dismayed by stories my female patients share with me in the office.
 A not uncommon theme is hearing a postmenopausal women tell me that her former healthcare provider dismissed her sexual function concerns.

 While it is true that the purpose of the sex drive is to encourage reproductive aged persons to engage in sexual activity for the purpose of procreation, that does not mean that post-reproductive aged persons can not expect to have a satisfactory sexual life.

-We live in the "age of viagra" where advertisments for treatments for male "erectile dysfunction (so-called "ED") blare.
+We live in the "age of Viagra" where advertisements for treatments for male erectile dysfunction (so-called ED) blare.
 And where do consumers hear about treatments for a dry, atrophic vagina?
 No where.
 The loss of estrogen that occurs in many postmenopausal women causes marked changes in the female genitalia.
 I tell my patients it is like "reverse puberty" in that the genitalia can become infantile with a small, contracted vaginal opening with thin friable tissue.
 This condition is EASILY treated and EASILY prevented.
-Since women do not "see" their vaginas like men see their erect or not-so-erect genitalia, it is not surprising that many women do not connect painful intercourse or even complete inability to participate in sexual activity with their partner based on the dramatic changes that have occured to their genitalia.
+Since women do not "see" their vaginas like men see their erect or not-so-erect genitalia, it is not surprising that many women do not connect painful intercourse or even complete inability to participate in sexual activity with their partner based on the dramatic changes that have occurred to their genitalia.

 - Keeping Your Love Life Alive – Female Sexual Dysfunction

 - Risks and Side Effects of Hormone Therapy

 - Sex and Menopause